Boundedness of the base varieties of certain fibrations: Further discussions

 \begin{lemma}[{\cite[Theorem 1.3]{TX09}}] Let $f: (X, B) \to Z$ be a klt-trivial fibration.
-When the relative dimension of $f$ is two, there is a natural number $m$ depending only on the coefficients of $B^h$ (i.e. the horizontal part of $B$), such that for the moduli b-divisor $\mathbf M$, $m\mathbf M$ is b-Cartier. \end{lemma}
+When the relative dimension of $f$ is two, there is a natural number $m$ depending only on the coefficients of the horizontal part of $B$, such that for the moduli b-divisor $\mathbf M$, $m\mathbf M$ is b-Cartier. \end{lemma}

-\begin{remark} The dependence only on the coefficients of $B^h$ is not explicitly stated in \cite[Theorem 1.3]{TX09}, but it is easily seen from the proof of \cite[Theorem 1.3]{TX09} where $m$ depends only on $(F, B|_F)$ with $F$ a general fiber of $f$. \end{remark}
+\begin{remark} The dependence only on the coefficients of the horizontal part of $B$ is not explicitly stated in \cite[Theorem 1.3]{TX09}, but it is easily seen from the proof of \cite[Theorem 1.3]{TX09} where $m$ depends only on $(F, B|_F)$ with $F$ a general fiber of $f$. \end{remark}